akaboyo/cyclistic-project/README.md

 - Electric bikes are often more expensive to rent, so the preference for classic bikes may suggest that both casual riders and members are cost-conscious, opting for cheaper transportation, especially for shorter trips.
 - This could indicate a pricing sensitivity among Cyclistic’s user base, meaning pricing strategies around electric bikes should be carefully structured to avoid alienating users.

+## RECOMMENDATIONS

+- IMPROVE USER EXPERIENCE: Offer a weekend-only membership at a discounted price other than the full annual membership subscription package.This might attract more Casual riders who use the bikes mostly for recreational activities.
+- LOYALTY PROGRMAS: Coupons and discounts could be handed out along with the annual subscription / weekend-only membership for the usage of electric bikes targeting casual riders.
+This may be an area of growth for Cyclistic since this bike-type is already popular among both types of riders.
+- TARGETED MARKETING CAMPAIGNS: Create marketing campaigns which can be sent via email,digital advertisement through local influncers on social media platforms like Instagram, Youtube, Tik-Tok to promote the Bikeshare and show its appeal to local residents in the docking stations, explaining why annual membership is beneficial.
+Campaigns should be placed during the peak months of the year.
+- Cyclistic could take advantage of the clear preference for classic bikes while also working to enhance the appeal and affordability of electric bikes.
+Marketing campaigns might focus on promoting the benefits of electric bikes for specific rider types (e.g., long-distance commuters or casual riders looking for a more relaxed experience) to drive up their usage without disrupting the existing demand for classic bikes.

+## LIMITATION
+All ride ids are unique so we cannot conclude if the same rider takes several rides.
+More rider data is needed for further analysis